rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Among other things, muscles try their best to protect our joints and ligaments from bending or stretching over a certain limit.

-If our body make such effort to protect our joints or ligaments, why do we have problems later on?
+If our body make such effort to protect our joints and ligaments, why do we have problems later on?

-The point here is that muscles keep our joints and ligaments in a constrict range of motion.
+The point here is that muscles keep our joints and ligaments in a limited range of motion.
+Safety is the main concern.
 If we don't challenge that, year after year this range gets shorter, toxins accumulate and we end up stiff and curbed.

 Is there a safe way to open our joints and ligaments further?
 Yes.
-But we need to go beyond our muscles.
+We need to go beyond our muscles.
+In fact, we have to 'convince' our muscles to allow open the articulation

 There are specific techniques that will put our body to challenge our joints and ligaments with comfort and safety.